mcekwonu/images2byte/README.md

 ## Usage
 1. Download the images_byte.py into your desired folder
-2. Open the folder and open terminal(if you are using Linux OS) or cmd(if you are using Windows OS) and type the command:
+2. Open the folder and open terminal or cmd in the folder.
+Type the command:

 ```python
 > python -m images_byte -h